Company: Domark (ported by Tiertex

 The videogame allows the use of any of the 16 teams competing in the 1991 Rugby World Cup.
 Of the traditional rugby powerhouses, is notorious the abscence of South Africa, which was not allowed to participate in the earlier Rugby World Cups due to their Appartheid politics.
 The contestants that the videogamer can choose from are:

-Just like other videogames, the team chosen matters in the gameplay, because some are strongers than others and it’s quite notorious how it’s played by the AI.
+Just like other videogames, the team chosen matters in the gameplay, because some are strongers than others and it’s quite notorious when one of them is played by the AI.

 By now, the best of the rugby videogames we have written for in this blog.
 Really intuitive and easy to play, the pace of the game is excellent, and can be quite trepidant the score, because even if it’s read funny, you can stay in the game (and even win) scoring with kicks instead looking to score with a try.
 This way I have been able to pull a couple of games with my dear Pumas from Argentina.